sydneynrubin/Towards_TI-RADS/index.md

 <br/><br/><br/>

-Examples of TI-RADS thyroid ultrasound images from the Radiological Society of North America:
+Examples of thyroid nodule ultrasound images from the Radiological Society of North America:

 ###### TI-RADS 1: